Information Management Strategy & its Components

-Before implementing new processes, it's important to understand the different parts and pieces of data management
+Before implementing new processes, it's important to understand the different parts and pieces of an information management strategy

 By David Loshin